310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Aquarius %}
 …!!
 There you go again, talking to me like you know it all!
 Like you’re above it all!
-Please don’t just *allow* me to do this, Libra!
+Please stop sitting there and *allowing* me to do this, Libra!

 You're only bluffing, anyway!
-Pretending that, even if you’ve lost the battle, your feelings haven’t wavered or died!
+Pretending that, even if you’ve lost the battle, your feelings haven’t wavered or died, aren’t you?
 But too bad for you, because your dreams are ending right here, right now!

 My friend, you’re aware of my power, aren’t you?
 That’s right!
 I can manipulate every single drop of water!

 But manipulating pure water combined from hydrogen and oxygen isn’t all I can do!

 I can even control other liquids!
-And also, every material in this world can turn to liquid!
+And I’d like to mention that *every* material in this world can turn to liquid!

 Even those glasses of yours — The ones holding the key to your power…!